twc383/InterviewTest/README.md

 	  "value":[
 	    {

 You can also try out the API in a browser by navigating to [https://www.fundslibrary.co.uk/FundsLibrary.DataApi.WebApi/Securities](https://www.fundslibrary.co.uk/FundsLibrary.DataApi.WebApi/Securities) and using "Interview Test" as the username and "ZNMI5P30EXUXV1ULNEAQ" as the password.
+Note that the API will return either XML or JSON based on what your browser sends in the Accept header (IE requests JSON.
+Chrome and FireFox request XML).

 ## The Challenge